 Fees and Registration:

-• Registration: contact Carol Kysela (mckysel@gmail.com) to discuss whether EFM is
+- Registration: contact Carol Kysela (mckysel@gmail.com) to discuss whether EFM isright for you.

 For more information see the EFM Canada website.